Jon Dreyer: Time (Calendar and Cancellations)

 Legit reasons to cancel with lots of notice

 You are welcome to cancel for vacations, holidays, and conflicts that are important and reasonably unavoidable, but predictable, such as student performances or athletic events.
 I charge for these with less than 24 hours' notice, but please give me as much notice as possible.
-Let me know as soon as those plans get made.
-Look ahead at least a few weeks on your calendar and mine.
+Let me know as soon as those plans get made, or at least look ahead at least a few weeks on your calendar and mine and look for conflicts.

 Illegitimate reasons to cancel

 Please do not cancel due to lack of homework; those can be the most useful sessions!
-Also please do not cancel because of a transportation problem or any but the most extreme weather problems; schedule a virtual tutoring session instead.
 Other reasons not to cancel include being too tired or having too much homework.
 I charge for any of those missed sessions regardless of notice.
-I hope you will understand that you should take the financial risk for those situations.
+I hope you understand that you should take the financial hit for those choices.

-In many situations you can schedule a virtual tutoring session instead of canceling or rescheduling.
-I share my screen with my student so these work very well.
-If you really can't have a session, think about rescheduling rather than canceling.
-If you plan ahead and reschedule to an earlier day or time, that usually helps me because it gives me more time to fill the remaining slot.
+Instead of canceling due to a conflict, think about rescheduling rather than canceling.
+If you plan ahead and reschedule to an earlier day or time, that usually helps me because it gives me more time to fill the remaining slot, so you are always welcome to do that if we can find a time that works.

 No long term commitments